sat0b/markdown-note.nvim/README.md

   -- Default title for new notes default_title = "note",

-  -- Default project for :NoteNew and :NoteQuick (nil for no project) default_project = nil,

   -- Command to open notes (edit, split, vsplit, tabedit) open_cmd = "edit",